 - With a kid and a baby in our home, having a boom mic was important for me.
 The boom mic mostly eliminates all the background noise when I am speaking so my audience only hears a clear voice.
 When combined with the noise suppression in Microsoft Teams, this works to eliminate most of the noise.
 The boom is short, I think a longer boom (like in my simple Logitech H390 USB headset) would have further reduced the background noise and isolated my voice.

 - The audio quality in the speakers is fine for work calls and passable for music.
 If you want to enjoy your music, this is definitely not enough.

 - The headset barely sits on my ears - any heavy shaking of my head and unseat them.
-You can forget about wearing this for a brisk walk or a gentle jog - out of the question.
+I cannot use them to do any sort of exercise (pushups or squats) while participating in a meeting.

 - The buttons on this headset are the worst I have ever used.
 The biggest culprit is the power button - it can barely be found with my fingers (while I am wearing the headset) and has the worst action I have ever seen in a button!
 It takes like 2-3 presses for me to finally power on or power off this headset.

 - The build quality is passable, strictly made for work and not comfort.
 The metal parts feel harshly hard (why use metal?) and the softer parts feel cheap.

 - It came with a long USB Type-A to Type-C cable.
 When the headset’s battery is low and I still need to attend meetings, I find it useful to continue to charge the headset with this cable while I am taking calls.
 Sadly, the headset still needs to be turned on and connected in the wireless mode to use like this - it does not appear as a wired headset over USB.

 - By installing the LogiTune application, I am able to see the battery level of the headset, configure the voice prompts and configure what the various buttons do.